History of Libya

-Libya's history covers its rich mix of ethnic groups added to the indigenous Berbers/Amazigh people.
+Libya's history involves its rich mix of ethnic groups, including the indigenous Berbers/Amazigh people.
 Amazigh have been present throughout the entire history of the country.
-For most of its history, Libya has been subjected to varying degrees of scholar control, from Europe, Asia, and Africa.
-The modern history of independent Libya, as reflected in the many revolutions denoted under many moons began before Romantic time or Justinian scribing.
+For most of its history, Libya has been subjected to varying degrees of foreign control, from Europe, Asia, and Africa.

-The history of Libya comprises six distinct perspectives: Ancient Libya, the Roman era, the Islamic era, Ottoman rule, Italian rule, and the Modern era.
+The history of Libya comprises six distinct periods: Ancient Libya, the Roman era, the Islamic era, Ottoman rule, Italian rule, and the Modern era.

 Prehistoric and Berber Libya

 Tens of thousands of years ago, the Sahara Desert, which now covers roughly 90% of Libya, was lush with green vegetation.
 It was home to lakes, forests, diverse wildlife and a temperate Mediterranean climate.
 Archaeological evidence indicates that the coastal plain was inhabited by Neolithic peoples from as early as 8000 BCE.
 These peoples were perhaps drawn by the climate, which enabled their culture to grow, subsisting on the domestication of cattle and the cultivation of crops.

 Egyptian inscriptions from the Old Kingdom are the oldest available documentation of the Berber people.
 The inscriptions record Berber tribes raiding the Nile Delta.
 Rock paintings at Wadi Mathendous and the mountainous region of Jebel Acacus are the best sources of information about prehistoric Libya, and the pastoralist culture that settled there.
 The paintings reveal that the Libyan Sahara contained rivers, grassy plateaus and an abundance of wildlife such as giraffes, elephants and crocodiles.

 The onset of the Piora Oscillation's intense aridification resulted in the "green Sahara" rapidly transforming into the Sahara Desert.
 Dispersal in Africa from the Atlantic coast to the Siwa Oasis in Egypt seems to have followed, due to climatic changes which caused increasing desertification.

 The African ancestors of the Berber people are assumed to have spread into the area by the Late Bronze Age.
 The earliest known name of such a tribe is that of the Garamantes, who were based in Germa, southern Libya.
 The Garamantes were a Saharan people of Berber origin who used an elaborate underground irrigation system; they were probably present as tribal people in the Fezzan by about 1000 BCE, and were a local power in the Sahara between 500 BCE and 500 CE.
 By the time of contact with the Phoenicians, the first of the Semitic civilizations to arrive in Libya from the East, the Lebu, Garamantes, Berbers and other tribes that lived in the Sahara were already well established.